 Improved Dental Health

 Not too many people realize that smoking can also have a huge impact on dental health.
 This shouldn’t come as a surprise, though, since the lips and the oral cavities are the main organs that come in contact with cigarettes or tobacco when smoking.
 According to studies, smokers have a higher risk of losing teeth.
 Smoking impedes the normal function of cell tissues in the gums.
 This increases the risk of infections and can even hinder wound healing.
-In addition, smoking causes other oral health problems such as teeth discoloration and bad breath.
+In addition, smoking causes other oral health problems such as tooth discoloration and bad breath.
 Mouth and throat cancer can also be a result of smoking.
 By quitting smoking, dental health can be improved and the risk for mouth and pharyngeal cancer can be reduced.

 Improved Sex Life

-Smoking can destroy both libido and fertility, and has a direct, negative effect to every level of sexuality for both men and women.
+Smoking can destroy both libido and fertility, and has a direct, negative effect on every level of sexuality for both men and women.
 For men, smoking can reduce the quality of semen, while for women, smoking causes early menopausal.
 If you want to have a better sex life, you need to quit smoking now.

 People who smoke have a 70% higher chance of developing hearing problems.
 Studies show that individuals who smoked more than one pack a day had worse hearing thresholds than light smokers and people who don’t smoke at all.
 If you want to turn that ringing in your ears into sweet music, consider quitting today.

 It may be hard to believe, but do you know that many people die from circulatory conditions as a result of smoking than die from lung disease and other forms of cancer?
 Nicotine and carbon monoxide acquiring from tobacco have very powerful effects on the arteries.
 While nicotine is a vasoconstrictor (causes the arteries to become smaller), carbon monoxide poisons the capacity of the blood to carry oxygen throughout the body.
-According to the American Cancer Society, you can improve your blood circulation within a few weeks from quitting, so there is no reason to think twice on quitting right away.
+According to the American Cancer Society, you can improve your blood circulation within a few weeks from quitting, so there is no reason to think twice about quitting right away.

 Improved Mental Health